How to use Google Home to plan a dinner party

 Remote dinner guests

 A great dinner party brings together friends and family.
 But what if your roommate from college, your favorite aunt, or childhood friend live far away and can't make it to your party?
-Google Home Hub ($99 at Walmart) can bring them all in.
+Google Home Hub can bring them all in.

 Just make a room at the table for the device, use Google Assistant to dial up your loved one using Wi-Fi, and let the good times continue.